 What is the best place to see Northern Lights?
 People frequently ask me this question.
 At the time of updating this blog post, I have already spent 8 winters hunting the Northern Lights in Inari, in the very north of Finnish Lapland.

 Why do I always go back to Inari?
 Why don’t I try somewhere else?
-I did not choose lightly Inari as my Aurora destination when I was dreaming to see the Northern Lights for the first time.
-Here are my 5 reasons to choose Inari as your Aurora destination.
+After all, people usually like to discover new places, and so do I!
+However, I did not choose lightly Inari as my Aurora destination when I was dreaming to see the Northern Lights for the first time.
+And all subsequent trips have confirmed that I was right.
+Here are my 5 reasons to choose Inari as your best Aurora destination.

 1. Inari is right under the Aurora oval

 The Aurora Borealis appears under a huge doughnut shaped ring that is centred around earth’s magnetic north pole.
-Without entering too much in the science here, this means that if you travel to a location right under the “doughnut”, or Aurora oval, then you maximise your chances to see the Northern Lights, even when the activity is very low.
+Without entering too much into the science here, this means that if you travel to a location right under the “doughnut”, or Aurora oval (the green band on the image below), then you maximise your chances to see the Northern Lights, even when the activity is very low.

 Inari in Finnish Lapland is located at 68°50′ of latitude north, which lies about 265 km (165 mi) north of the Arctic Circle.
 This positions Inari right under the Aurora oval.
 Therefore, this almost guarantees some Aurora display when the sky is clear, and making it the best place to see Northern Lights in my opinion.